erikvanmechelen/wind/manuscript/28openings.md

 A second and perhaps more common use of the fleet in NTH is that it allows the English player to reliably make gestures to France or Germany with regard to Belgium.

+## FRANCE

+While France doesn't have the dynamism of other powers, I do have a fondness for France.

+1901

+While it could be annoying to see the Englishman in ENG, the German in Bur, and the Italian in Pie, even this will not be the end of France's game.
+The Iberian peninsula holds two easy supply centers and routes to a good draw may continue with either German or French partnership (sometimes both if you fancy the Western Triple).

+BEYOND 1902

+France can do well with either of England or Germany onside, or even both, in the notorious Western Triple, which gets a jump on the Eastern theater.
+The Western Triple is decisive but more or less useful depending on the scoring system at hand.

+If France aims for a good draw or a solo, he likely will opt to partner with either of the English or the German.
+In a game where he must solo, he needs a plan to dismantle England, else England could reach the annoying 7-center stalemate position with the right maneuvers.
+Most English players will not be so clinical tactically, yet if a solo is desired, the French diplomat would do well to lay plans and create routes to the English isles at the right moment in the late early game or early mid-game.

+ERIK’S CHOICE

+In longer games, I prefer to play a quiet opening as France.
+The Iberian Indecision (F Bre - MAO, A Par - Gas, A Mar - Spa) might be my quirky favorite, leaving options flexible and the squabbles over Burgundy to the English and German.
+This approach allows the game to develop and come to you, so to speak.

+My preferences tend toward sending at least one unit to Burgundy, even though a German unit there by itself does not threaten France overly much.
+Better not to come across as weak and begin to change Germany's good opinion of you too early in the festivities.

+In one game, I faired quite well by sending my southern army first to Piedmont and then into Tyrolia!
+This approach, which can be used by other Great Powers as well, lends itself to discussions of Scatter Theory.

+France has many paths to good draws.
+It almost always has play in the middle game and can build fleets in the Atlantic and Mediterranean.
+Its home centers' distance from key central territories sometimes make solos elusive against strong opponents willing to establish stalemate lines.
+Nevertheless, a comfortable and enjoyable Great Power to command.

 ## Atlantic, The Vineyard (France)

 F Bre – MAO